'A Song For Any Struggle': Tom Petty's 'I Won't Back Down' Is An Anthem Of Resolve

 "Sure, but you didn't think you could even make one and that happened," he said.
 "We already have tickets to see them in LA in June, anyway.
 Plus, if you make him one I could give it to him and I'd get to meet him."
 He smiled.

-So, as any single dad / crazy person would do, I fired off a long email to Tom Petty's management company that probably made them think I was bananas.
+So, as any single dad/crazy person would do, I fired off a long email to Tom Petty's management company that probably made them think I was bananas.
 A few weeks later, Evan from the company contacted me, said Tom got my email, and if I could bring the guitar to the show, there was a really good chance we'd get to give the guitar to Tom.

 On the day of the show, we received a call from him letting us know that it was going to happen: Tom was going to meet us prior to the show so we could give him the guitar.
 Later at the Fonda Theatre, we were sitting in the lobby when Evan came to talk to us.
 "I can't believe I'm going to say this, but ... he wants to meet you on his bus.
 And no one gets to go on his bus."

 He led us to the back of the building and suddenly, I was standing next to my wide-eyed 9-year-old son, on Tom Petty's tour bus, holding a guitar I built for him.
-A moment later, Tom emerged, with his wife Dana right behind him.
-He was larger than life (but actually shorter than I expected; on stage he looks 10 feet tall).
+A moment later, Tom emerged, with his wife, Dana, right behind him.
+He was larger than life (but actually shorter than I expected; onstage he looks 10 feet tall).

 Tom smiled, walked right up to my son, leaned over and shook his hand and said, "Hey, you must be Connor.
 I'm Tom.
 Nice to meet you."
 He then shook my hand, introduced us to Dana, and just fell into conversation with Connor.
 It was — and still is — surreal.
 He greeted us like family he'd never met.
 Despite Evan telling us the meeting would be brief, we spent a good 15 minutes on his bus.